project-chip/zap/docs/api.md

 Writes the data from the file into a new session.

 **Kind**: global function
-**Returns**: a promise that resolves with the session Id of the written data.
+**Returns**: a promise that resolves with the import result object that contains: sessionId, errors, warnings.

 | Param    | Type            |
 | -------- | --------------- |